karmi/couchdb-showcase/README.markdown

 Installation
 ------------

-You will need a working CouchDB server, Ruby interpreter and Rubygems packaging system.
+You will need a working and running CouchDB version 1.0.1 or higher, a Ruby interpreter and a Rubygems packaging system.

-First make sure, you have [Bundler](http://gembundler.com/) gem installed:
+First make sure that you have the [Bundler](http://gembundler.com/) gem installed:

     $ gem list bundler

-If not, install the gem:
+If not, install it:

     $ sudo gem install bundler